shuftipro/Android-SDK/verification-without-ocr/README.md

 ## Request Parameters

-It is important to note here that each service module is independent of other and each one of them is activated according to the nature of request received from you.
-There are a total of four services which include face, document, address, consent.
+It is important to note here that each verification option offered by Shufti Pro is an exclusive service, and is activated following the nature of user’s request.
+Clients can choose one or all of the optional API keys.

-All verification services are optional.
-You can provide Shufti Pro a single service or mixture of several services for verifications.
-All keys are optional too.
-If a key is given in document or address sevice and no value is provided then OCR will be performed for those keys.
+In case a key is given in document and address verification, and no value is provided, then OCR will be performed for those particular keys.

 * ## reference